 In my many assignments in various companies I have come across countless attempts at categorizing and organizing services in layers.
 However, I usually find these concepts counter-productive in that they put too many constraints on the design, and end up requiring more code to circumvent the restrictions of irrational architecture principles.

-I find it practical to only distinguish between task services, entity services and utility services.
+I find it practical to only distinguish between business services, entity services and utility services.

 Applications should only call task services, never entity services or utility services.

 Entity services only create, read, update and delete data.